bdague324/Training-model/README.md

 ![Légende](IP_change.png)

-## Third instance
+## Third instance (Flask (equivalent of NodeJS))

 This instance is used as the "back end".
 This last instance do the prediction.
+It is our application.
+Our model is saved in our Back end.
+Our instance is installed into the public subnet but without a public IP.

 In this instance, we need to install opencv to execute "keras_flask.py" file.